osilander/203.311/Week4/Week4.md

     # During installation.
 You will need to
     # press enter and the spacebar several
     # times at the --More-- prompt, and
-    # type "yes" three times.
+    # type "yes" each time it prompts you to.
 It should
     # be readily apparent where to do this:
     # "Miniconda3 will now be installed into this location:" yes
     # "Do you wish the installer to initialize Miniconda3